1- Be open and communicate with your children

 3- Ensure your family will be covered for healthcare

-No matter where in the world you go, ensuring that you and your family have a good health cover is vital.
+Ensuring that you and your family have a good health cover is vital, wherever you go.
 Be sure to understand the implications for expatriates in your new country of residence.

 If you are eligible to receive subsidised healthcare in your host country, make sure you find out about any gaps or exceptions in your coverage.